 Port Mulgrave - there’s fossils aplenty to be found at this hidden beach that’s accessed by a wooden ladder.
 Stay nearby at The School House.

-The darling Yorkshire Dales and magical North York Moors
+The magical North York Moors

 They say the best things in life are free and in Yorkshire you can explore two National Parks to your heart’s content.